matplotlib/matplotlib/doc/users/interactive_guide.rst

 We can do this using the 'input hook' feature of the interactive prompt.
-This hook is called by the prompt as it waits for the user type (even for a fast typist the prompt is mostly waiting for the human to think and move their fingers).
+This hook is called by the prompt as it waits for the user to type (even for a fast typist the prompt is mostly waiting for the human to think and move their fingers).
 Although the details vary between prompts the logic is roughly